The Complete Disney Villains List 2025: Names and Fun Facts Too

 All the other characters in the movie call Dr. Facilier “The Shadow Man” Only Dr. Facilier calls himself by that name.

-Mother Gothel is the main villain in Disney’s 2010 film, Tangled.
+Mother Gothel plays a hilarious villain in Disney’s 2010 film, Tangled.
 She’s remained young for hundreds of years through a magic golden flower.
 However, once the flower’s magic is transferred to Rapunzel’s hair, she has to kidnap the young princess in order to keep from growing old.

 Fun Fact